bell-sw/alpaquita-installer/README.md

 Passing `-h` will display the list of all supported command line arguments.

 ## Development environment setup
-The code is Python 3.
+The code is Python 3, the minimum supported Python version is 3.9.

 All necessary dependencies are listed in the provided `requirements.txt`:
 ```
 python -m venv venv
 . venv/bin/activate